Newborn Baby Development | Week by Week Development Plan

 So, it’s essential for the parents to get some rest whenever the baby is sleeping.
 Your sleeping schedule is sure to take a hit during this time.

-Make sure the sleeping arrangement for the baby is comfortable.
-Get a beautiful crib; maybe even attach a baby swing.
 Baby swings are a lifesaver when you need to calm down a crying baby.
 Don’t be too hard on yourself if you struggle, and most parents do in this stage.

 You will need a lot of diapers for the babies’ early bowel movements.
 Most substances that the baby passes during this time are substances ingested during the delivery.